AlexSpy69/linked-list/README.md

 # linked-list

- Linked list implementation in C
+linked list implementation in C because why not